jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0 Update 8!!!
+After almost giving up on this new improvment to the program I am happy to report that I MIGHT have something working.
+I have just started some early testing to make sure that it works.
+I will update with more info if this works and how I am acomplishing this as well as any decreased delay.

 ## Version 2.0 Update 7!!!
 Updates to this project will be delayed since I am currently looking at using either WebSockets or WebHooks to have data sent to BTTN from YouTube and Twitch instead of getting the data every minute from them.
 Right now I am leaning toward WebSockets but that might change.
 Stay tuned.